MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-keyboard-support.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools
 ---
-# Analyze the lack of keyboard support in a form
+# Analyze keyboard support on forms using the DevTools

-This article uses the **Inspect** tool and **Event Listeners** tab to analyze the lack of keyboard support in a demo page which has buttons that use the `div` element.
+This article uses the **Inspect** tool and **Event Listeners** tab to analyze the lack of keyboard support on a demo page which has buttons that use the `div` element.

-In the **Donate** form within the accessibility-testing demo webpage, the amount buttons and the **Donate** button don't work with a keyboard.
-Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element, which is not recognized by tools as a control on a form.
+On the **Donate** form, the amount buttons and **Donate** button doesn't work with a keyboard.
+Debugging the donation form requires understanding why the lack of focus styling isn't flagged as a problem with automatic testing tools like the **Issues** tool.
+In this example, the buttons are implemented using `div` elements, which are not recognized by these tools as a control on a form.

-**To use the Inspect tool and Event Listeners tab to analyze the lack of keyboard support in the demo page:**
+To use the Inspect tool and Event Listeners tab to analyze the lack of keyboard support on the demo page:

 <!-- 1.
 Inspect tool: Accessibility section: keyboard-focusable row -->